Maintenance Issues And Dealing With Parents

-I moved college students into a rental home two weeks ago.
-When I logged into the system this morning, I noticed a work order had been put in by the mother of one of the student’s.
+I moved college students into a rental home and two weeks later I logged into the system and saw a new work order.
+This work order had been put in by the mother of one of the student’s.

 In the work order, she stated the following:

 “The burners on the stove are dangerously dirty.
 It looks as if they have never been cleaned.
 The oven needs to be cleaned too.
 The cupboards have grease and dirt on them that were also not cleaned before the boys moved in.”

 As a property manager, I make sure that my rental homes are clean before any tenants move in.
 If the previous tenant does not leave the home move in ready clean, then I hire someone to do make sure it is.
 My cleaning crews typically take pictures when they are finished.
 These photos are added to the property folder in Drop Box.

 Luckily, my move in process is solid.
 I have a written move in inspection and pictures of the entire house.
 Part of the move in process is to make sure to get pictures of all appliances, all cabinets, all mini blinds, etc. I make sure and get a close up of the interior of all appliances and cabinets as well as the range cooktop and door.

 I put together an email to this parent and explained that the appliance and the cabinets were clean at the time of the move in inspection.
 Her son did not attend the move in inspection but another student did.
 The stove was operated and inspected.
 All of the cabinet doors are opened and closed to check for proper operation.
 The stove or the cabinets were clean at the move in inspection.
 I went to my Drop Box account, pulled up pictures of the stove and cabinets and sent them to the mother.
 The picture of the stove top was enlarged to show that it was clean!

 She did respond later in the day with:

 “Thank you.
 Honestly, when I was there this weekend they were